 It was also extremely easy to speculate that Severus was not the first Potions expert in his family.
 Which may still be the case, although we’ve been given no clear indication of it, and probably never will.
 I thought that he might very well have come from a long line of professional Herbalists and Apothecaries.
 In which case there could very well be a long history of shopkeepers in his background.

 Well, in that regard, I was completely wrong.
 His mother’s family may have been accounted as purebloods (or were they?
 Just because Harry assumes it doesn’t make it true.
-By this time we ought to know better than to take any of Harry’s pronouncements at face value where it comes to Snape.
-Harry never gets it right), but they seem to have been complete nonentities, and they don’t appear to have been shopkeepers, either.
+By this time we ought to know better than to take any of Harry’s pronouncements at face value.
+Where it comes to Snape, Harry never gets it right), but they seem to have been complete nonentities, and they don’t appear to have been shopkeepers, either.
 In fact, they also don’t even seem to have lived in one of the wizarding enclaves, or even in one of the traditionally mixed wizard/Muggle villages, but in a defunct Muggle mill town.

 But then, by now over half of the wizarding population probably doesn’t live in the secluded enclaves.
 Those are few, and small, and only seem to be actually occupied by the artisans or shopkeepers who ply their trades there.
-And it has begun to seem that most wizards actually live out in the world among Muggles, even if they do live separately from them, and try to associate with them as little as possible.
+And it has begun to seem that most wizards actually live out in the world among Muggles, even if they do live separately from them, and try to interact with them as little as possible.
 (Which makes a complete pig’s breakfast of Rowling’s whole running joke of wizards who still have no concept of how to act or dress around Muggles.)

-Which also leads us back to the matter of there being several different sorts of pureblood.
+It also leads us back to the matter of there being several different kinds of pureblood.
 We know that in every generation there are fewer of the hard-liners who refuse to opt out, and marry a Muggle-born or choose a partner of mixed ancestry, instead remaining determined to intermarry within the same ever-narrowing range of families that they still regard as being “eligible”, or to remain unwed.

 With potentially rather nasty consequences to the mental or emotional stability and general dispositions of their offspring.
 From what we have seen of the conduct of the portrait of the late Madam Black and her niece Bellatrix, it would appear that the Blacks are no small distance down the same road that ended in the hovel of the Gaunts.
 This sort of thing is probably more prevalent the higher you climb up the social ladder into the more exclusive ranks of society.
 The operative term being “exclusive”, which is to say that what they are all “about” is excluding as many people as they can find an excuse to.